-- Note – this is probably the biggest change from your ‘normal’ CV.
+This is probably the biggest change from your ‘normal’ CV.
 Your ‘board experience’ section should come before your chronological career experience.

 - What board, or board-like experiences have you had?
-This could include: executive or non-executive roles on a board, company secretariat, observer seats on a board, experience near board level (exec minus one) should also be mentioned, pitching to the board, consulting to the board or attending board meetings, charity trustee roles, start-up boards etc. Have you been on any subcommittees?
+This could include: executive or non-executive roles on a board, company secretariat, observer seats on a board, experience near board level (exec minus one) should also be mentioned, as should pitching to the board, consulting to the board or attending board meetings, charity trustee roles, start-up boards etc. Have you been on any subcommittees?
 E.g. Audit, Risk, Remuneration.
 Be clear what your role was and whether it was a ‘director’ role or not.